gmtorres95/GratiBox-front/README.md

 $ npm start
 ```

-The server will automatically start at localhost:3000/ on your favorite browser
+The server will automatically start at localhost:3000/